Turaco-System/Turaco-Hardware/README.md

 Q: What programming languages can be used with Turaco?

-A: Turaco supports cross-development in both C and 65816 assembly language, with on-device programming languages in development.
+A: Turaco supports cross-development in both C and Z80 assembly language, with on-device programming languages in development.

 ----

 Q: How much RAM does Turaco have?

-A: Turaco has 512KB of on-board RAM, and supports RAM/ROM cartridges containing up to 12MB of RAM and/or ROM.
+A: Turaco has 1MB of on-board RAM, and supports RAM/ROM cartridges to expand the memory.

 ----